ennjin/wdio-visual-regression/docs/CUSTOM_MATCHERS.md

 Follow to this few simple steps for creating your own matcher method.

 Since version 1.3.0 there is new decorators API for creating custom matchers.
 Important!
 Old implementation of base class still available but is deprecated and not recommended for usage.
 It's can be mixed but this also not recommended!
 Base class will be removed in next major release.
 For more details take a look at [available matchers](../packages/service/matchers).

 #### New decorators API
-1. Using `defineMatcher` decorate function
+1. Using `defineMatcher` decorator function
 ```typescript
 import { defineMatcher } from 'wdio-visual-regression';